 Although this is a very durable and heavy duty Gi it still breaths fairly well.
 I normally wear a t-shirt or rash guard under my Gi and it has not been too hot.

 The Keiko Raca Limited Edition is a heavy duty gi made to last for years to come!
-Made from 800 gsm double weave material, the gi is solid with double reinforcement on the stress points and a think EVA foam collar.
+Made from 800 gsm double weave material, the gi is solid with double reinforcement on the stress points and a thick EVA foam collar.

 The black trim on the cuffs and the bottom give it a clean look, much like the Atama Mundial models but without the script on the edge.
-The shoulder patches are simple and more-or-less out of the way, the flag and embroidery at the right and left elbows are not distracting
+The shoulder patches are simple and more-or-less out of the way, the flag and embroidery at the right and left elbows are not distracting.

 Small embroidery patterns are found on the arms and behind the neck of the jacket.
 If you’d want to remove the patches you should be able to with a sharp knife or a stick pick.

 Sleeves have large openings.
-This can pose a problem as they are pretty easy to grab ahold of.
+This can pose a problem as they are pretty easy to grab a hold of.

 The pants have a good fit, and the skirt is just perfect for most sized athletes.
 The trousers are made from 10oz cotton.
 They are very durable and have a rope waist tie.
 The area from the knee to the shin is reinforced and so are all of the major stress points.